 Also, the drone and RC need to be kept clean at all times.
 Sometimes a lot of dust if it accumulates on a drone can block the signal during flight (it is rare, but can happen).
 Also, make sure your DJI Phantom 3 has no bent or warped propellers.
 Maintain your drone regularly to keep it in good condition and always in ready to fly mode.

 Boost Your Phantom 3 RC Signal

 DJI Phantom 3 is using the amplified Wi-Fi signal to communicate from your controller to the drone itself.
 The problem with that connection is that you’re only have the range of 1km on the clear day.
 If you want to increase the signal range on your Phantom 3, a simple range booster can increase the controllers range on your remote controller.

 The range booster works in such a way that the remote controller will focus the signal on your Phantom 3 and increase the range.
-By that you will have the stronger signal all the time in all directions.
+By that you will always have the stronger signal in all directions.
 This solution will cost you a little bit, but it’s definitely worth if you want to increase a signal on your Phantom 3 and it’s called SKYREAT Copper Parabolic Antenna Range Booster.
 Just attach this to your controller and will increase your RC signal.

 The Phantom 3 RC Calibration Problem

 Sometimes the problem with the weak controller signal can be in the RC.
 If your RC is not calibrated regularly, it might happen that your RC signal loss will occur on Phantom 3.
 Also, if during flight you notice that your Phantom 3 is flying erratically, you need to perform a calibration on your RC as soon as possible.
 Here are the 5 Steps how to properly do the calibration process for DJI Phantom 3:

 - Power Off the DJI Phantom 3.
 Turn on the Remote Controller and open the DJI GO app on your device.